Alberta Labour Mobility Act and Labour Mobility Regulation

 Domestic Trade Agreements

-The Government of Alberta has signed 2 domestic trade agreements.
+The Government of Alberta has also signed 2 domestic trade agreements that support labour mobility.

-All provinces and territories have joined the federal government in signing the Canadian Free Trade Agreement (CFTA) (PDF, 2.51 MB), which came into effect July 1, 2017, to make it easier for workers to access job opportunities anywhere in the country.
-The CFTA replaces the Agreement on Internal Trade (AIT)
+All provinces and territories have joined the federal government in signing the Canadian Free Trade Agreement (CFTA), which came into effect July 1, 2017, to make it easier for workers to access job opportunities anywhere in the country.
+The CFTA replaces the Agreement on Internal Trade (AIT).

-The provinces of Alberta, British Columbia, Manitoba and Saskatchewan entered into the New West Partnership Trade Agreement (NWPTA) (PDF, 688 KB), which also allows for certified workers in regulated occupations to have their qualifications recognized in each of the 4 provinces.
+The provinces of British Columbia, Alberta, Saskatchewan and Manitoba entered into the New West Partnership Trade Agreement (NWPTA), which also allows for certified workers in regulated occupations to have their qualifications recognized in each of the 4 provinces.

 Alberta regulatory authorities